Parent Engagement Policy and Compact

 Efforts will be made to ensure parents/caregivers are actively involved in the development, implementation, monitoring, and evaluation of the school's Title I program, including the following:

-- Provide family members a voice in decision-making on committees, such as the Parent Engagement Committee.
+- Provide family members a voice in decision-making on committees, such as the Family Engagement Committee.
+This includes coordinating school events with the PTA.

 - Seek feedback from families on programs within the Title I Schoolwide Plan, offer multiple methods for caregivers to submit comments about programs they may not find satisfactory, and submit any such comments with the Title I Schoolwide Plan to FCPS central offices.

-- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as Parent Coffees, Family Health Fair and Fun Fitness Race.
+- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as Raise a Reader, Arts Integration events, Family Health and Fitness Fair and Fun Run.
+This includes seeking community input on topics to be covered at monthly Parent Coffees.

-- Provide opportunities for caregivers to volunteer within the school in various ways, such as Thursday Folder Helpers, Room Parents, Guest Readers, etc.
+- Provide opportunities for caregivers to volunteer within the school in various ways, such as Thursday Folder Helpers, Grade Level Parents, Guest Readers, etc.

 - Encourage families to take part in annual evaluation of the content and effectiveness of the division-level Title I parent and family engagement policy in order to identify: